 The most common rule of safety to be followed in lightning storms is to seek shelter inside a solid structure.
-By that we means a home or other enclosed building as opposed to an open car port or canopy.
+By that, we mean a home or other enclosed building as opposed to an open carport or canopy.
 Don’t stand under trees since they are prime targets for lightning strikes.
 In fact, any tall structure is an invitation to a strike.
 If you are caught in the open, the best thing to do is find the lowest possible ground and curl up to make yourself the least of a target possible.

 Other decent shelters include a car or truck with a metal roof, as the rubber tires guarantee that they are sufficiently grounded to prevent being a target.
 Be sure to avoid touching any metal component that leads to the outside of the car.

 About a hundred people are killed every year by lightning in the US, and others are struck but survive with various degrees of injury.
-Injuries from lightning strikes, however, an often be permanently debilitating, and Florida leads the rest of the country in lightning related accidents.
-Central Florida is known as Lightning Alley because of the sheer number of strikes every hear as opposed to the rest of the United States.
+Injuries from lightning strikes, however, an often be permanently debilitating, and Florida leads the rest of the country in lightning-related accidents.
+Central Florida is known as Lightning Alley because of the sheer number of strikes every year as opposed to the rest of the United States.

 If you are inside a building, stay away from open exterior doors or windows, as you could still be a target for lightning.
 Stay off the phone and do not use electrical components such as appliances or radios.